Is the analog revolution here?

 This was my MO back in the day until the wreckage of a house fire turned my beloved alarm clock into a water-clogged mess.
 Honestly, that was over a decade ago, and I’m embarrassed to say that I haven’t bought a new one since.
 Instead, I’ve become even more reliant on my phone—and my mental health is paying the price.

-My husband and I agree: A big new year’s resolution is to get an alarm clock ASAP.
+My husband and I agree: We need to get an alarm clock ASAP.
 I’m thinking about getting a fancy one so I can wake up to birds chirping and fall asleep to rainfall—or I might just get your very ’90s clock radio so I can wake up to “classic jams” and a radio announcer à la Groundhog Day.

 Another perk of switching to an alarm clock?
 There’s no need to keep my phone on my bedside table, so I can banish it to another room at bedtime and prevent doom-scrolling from taking hold of me.